syncfusion-content/maui-docs/MAUI/DataForm/migration.md

 ### DataFormDefaultLayoutSettings

-Following properties of `Xamarin SfDataForm` is moved to `DataFormDefaultLayoutSettings` class of `.NET MAUI SfDataForm`.
+The following properties of the `Xamarin SfDataForm` is moved to the `DataFormDefaultLayoutSettings` class of `.NET MAUI SfDataForm`.

 <table>
 <tr>